The Beginnings QAL

 Instructions:

-2. Place the center top piece right side together with the left top piece matching the edges pin approximately ¼” from the end and sew a ¼” seam removing your pin just before you get to it.
+1. Lay out your fabrics in stacks of three (for three blocks) so that they form your 9 Patch as shown.2.
+Place the center top piece right side together with the left top piece matching the edges pin approximately ¼” from the end and sew a ¼” seam removing your pin just before you get to it.

 Continue piecing in the same way the center piece to the center left piece, and the center bottom piece to the bottom left piece as shown in the video.